 You might think that Facebook inflates its ‘suggested bid’ to drain dry your funds faster.
 Rest assured it’s not the case.
 In fact, it often makes sense to bid higher than suggested.
 Should you go with CPM, you’ll be recommended a price range for 1,000 impressions based on selected audience.
 If you up the ante, you will automatically unlock greater reach.
 At that, you’ll realize your actual costs are way down the maximum CPM you’ve set.

-6. Automate What You Can with Bulk Creation Tool
+6. Automate what you can with Bulk Creation

 The whole ad set story may appear overwhelming to beginners and seasoned Facebook advertisers alike.
 Luckily, the market offers a host of ad automation solutions to lift the burden off stressed-out marketers.
 Revealbot, for one, includes the Bulk Creation Tool that helps upload creatives (images, video, copy, etc.) in bulk and generate ad variations on the fly.
 With this tool, you can quickly create multiple ad sets comprised of heterogeneous content.